-Increasingly, I’m finding myself spending time on a form of political matchmaking, trying to help would-be new Liberal Democrat activists find the best way to get involved in the party.
+I’m regularly finding myself spending time on a form of political matchmaking, trying to help would-be new Liberal Democrat activists find the best way to get involved in the party.

 I’ve written before about how existing activists can best get newer people involved, but this process has also made me increasingly aware that there’s a set of tips about how to get involved that pretty much no-one ever tells would-be new activists.
 So this post is an attempt to put that right.

-Do let me have your feedback on it; I hope this post will evolve and improve over time, doing its own little bit in helping the party grow and win even more battles for liberalism.
-It was, after all, a new member a few years back getting involved that set the chain of events going which ended up in same-sex marriage being legalised.
+Do let me have your feedback on it; this post has and I hope will continue to evolve and improve over time, doing its own little bit in helping the party grow and win even more battles for liberalism.
 Even our party leaders have been new members at some point.

 1. Local activism or not?